PandoraMedia/scooch/docs/index.rst

    getting_started/getting_started
    api/api

+The source code for Scooch can be found `here <https://github.com/PandoraMedia/scooch>`_\ .

 What is Scooch?
 ---------------

-Scooch is a recursive acronym for **S**\ cooch **C**\ onfigures **O**\ bject **O**\ riented **C**\ lass **H**\ ierarchies, and that's exactly what this package does.
+Scooch is a recursive acronym for **S**\ cooch **C**\ onfigures **O**\ bject **O**\ riented **C**\ lass **H**\ ierarchies, and that's what this package does.
 It is a configuration package for python codebases that simplifies the problem of configuring parameters in python code by translating YAML configuration files into object oriented class hierarchies.

 Who needs Scooch?
 -----------------

-Scooch is useful for people who need a good interface to enable "tweakability" in their code.
+Scooch is useful for people who need an interface to enable tweakability in their code.
 ML practitioners are a good example.
 They typically write code that is intended to be continuously experimented with and adjusted in response to observations from running the code.
 As such, it is useful to abstract these tweakable parameters from the code into a config file, providing three major benefits:

 * The config file provides a centralized location for adjustable parameters of interest in the code, improving iteration and workflow.
 * Loading, saving and adjusting the configuration of your code is separated from the many other working variables and data structures that may exist in code.